Holo-Host/hp-admin-crypto/server/README.md

-# HoloPort Admin Crypto Client
+# HoloPort Admin Crypto Server

 Server is listening on loopback address `http://127.0.0.1:2884/` for incoming http requests.
 It is reading the value of the following headers:
 - x-hpos-admin-signature